 The casualties of the Sixth Connecticut are 34 in killed and wounded and the Forty-seventh Pennsylvania 112 in killed and wounded.
 As to the remaining regiments I have as yet received no report.

-On 1 November 1862, the 47th Pennsylvania helped another Black man escape from slavery near Beaufort when they added 30-year-old Thomas Haywood to the kitchen staff of Company H. Described as a 5 foot, 4 inch-tall laborer with black hair, black eyes and a black complexion, Haywood was officially mustered in as an Under Cook at Morganza, Louisiana on 22 June 1864, and served until the expiration of his own three-year term of service on 31 October 1865.
+On 1 November 1862, the 47th Pennsylvania Volunteers helped another Black man escape his previous life as an enslaved man in Beaufort by adding 30-year-old Thomas Haywood to the kitchen staff of Company H. Described as a 5’4″-tall laborer with black hair, black eyes and a black complexion, he was officially mustered in as an Under Cook at Morganza, Louisiana on 22 June 1864, and served until the expiration of his own three-year term of enlistment on 31 October 1865.

 Having been ordered back to Key West on 15 November 1862, much of 1863 was spent garrisoning federal installations in Florida as part of the 10th Corps, Department of the South.
 Companies A, B, C, E, G, and I garrisoned Fort Taylor in Key West while Companies D, F, H, and K garrisoned Fort Jefferson, the Union’s remote outpost in the Dry Tortugas off the coast of Florida.

 As with their previous assignments, the men discovered that disease would be their constant companion and foe.
 A number of men from the 47th Pennsylvania fell ill; still more died.
 Even so, many 47th Pennsylvanians still chose to reenlist when their terms of service expired, opting to finish the fight rather than returning home to families and friends.